The Preakness Stakes favorite scratches. What does it mean for the Kentucky Derby winner?

 On Wednesday morning, Muth — the Bob Baffert trainee and the morning-line favorite for the Preakness — scratched out of the race because of a fever.

-According to horse racing reporter Tim Wilkin, Baffert said Muth spiked a temperature of 103 degrees after arriving at Pimlico Race Course in Baltimore on Tuesday night.
+Baffert said Muth spiked a temperature of 103 degrees after arriving at Pimlico Race Course in Baltimore on Tuesday night.
+According to Bloodhorse, the temperature range for a healthy thoroughbred is normally between 99-101 degrees.

 “We are sick about this.
 The horse had been doing really well.
 But we have to do what’s right by the horse,” Baffert said according to J.J.
 Hysell, a horse racing reporter.